HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/installing_mongodb_linux.md

     >yum install mongodb-org
     ```

-    1. Type **y** to confirm the download and installed size.
+    1. Type y to confirm the download size.

         ![](Images/yum_package.png)

-    2. Type **y** to accept the GPG key import.
+    2. Type y to accept the GPG key import.

         ![](Images/key_import.png)

-    3. A Complete! message is displayed when the install process is finished.
+    3. A Complete! message is displayed when the installation process is finished.

         ![](Images/complete_install.png)

-6. Verify that the MongoDB components, user, default log and data directories are created by checking if the following directories exist and are owned by mongod.
+6. Verify that the MongoDB components, user, default log, and data directories are created by checking if the following directories exist and are owned by mongod.

     -   /var/log/mongodb